 Voluntary certification for infection control and prevention specialists and applied epidemiologists is available through the Certification Board of Infection Control and Epidemiology, Inc. (CBIC) and lasts for five years.

 Salary and Employment Outlook

-Between 2012 and 2022, employment for all epidemiologists could increase by 10%, the BLS predicted.
-In May 2012, median annual earnings for epidemiologists were $65,270, the BLS reported.
+Between 2018 and 2028, employment for all epidemiologists could increase by 5%, the BLS predicted.
+In 2018, median annual earnings for epidemiologists were $69,660, according to the BLS.